Ch3rry-Pi3-AI/LLMOps-Healthcare-App/README.md

 * 🧩 **The next UI components can rely on a stable global foundation**

 With this branch complete, the frontend is structurally ready for real functionality.

-## 🧭 Next Stage Preview → `03_consultation_form`

-The next branch will introduce the interactive **Consultation Form**, including:

-* 🧍 Patient name input
-* 📅 DatePicker for visit date
-* 📝 Detailed notes textbox
-* 🔐 Clerk-protected access with subscription gating
-* 📡 Streaming AI output via SSE
-* 🧾 Markdown-rendered clinical summaries

-This will be the first fully interactive clinical workflow in the Healthcare App.